ikaul29/CampNou/README.md

 # Camp_Nou
-A web-site for travellers to find their preffered campground.
+> A web-site for travellers to find their preffered campground.
+MERN stack